rakesh048/RestFramework/README.md

-# pandas_with_django
+# Django RestFramework with Celery

-Use Python's Pandas features with Django web framework
+Used all RestFramework features and Implement celery for asynchronous task.